hiimim/LInBot/README.md

 Before you can run the bot, you will need to install a few Python dependencies.

+Note: Python 2.7.9 and later (on the python2 series), and Python 3.4 and later include pip by default, so you may have pip already.
+Otherwise, you can install easy_install `sudo apt-get install python-setuptools` to install pip `sudo easy_install pip`.

 - BeautifulSoup4, for parsing html: `pip install BeautifulSoup4`
 - Selenium, for browser automation: `pip install Selenium`